Morgan Monet: Licensed Therapist

 I enjoy and crave spending time connecting with nature and soaking up the sun in any way I can.
 I am an adventurer through and through and love having fun and exploring the world around me.
 I’ve learned that life is creation and I don’t need to take things too seriously— we’re here to experience and to feel and enjoy.

 Movement helps me get in touch with my humanness and to feel calm and grounded.
 I love to swim, mountain bike, roller skate, hike, lift weights, rock climb, and dance (especially ecstatically— iykyk).
-I competed in my first triathlon in 2023 and recently completed another, alongside my awesome parents.
+I have completed three triathlons alongside my awesome parents.

-Creativity and appreciation for color/sparkle/all things vibrant and eye-catching are a huge part of my joy and experience here!
-I love observing and creating art; for me, it’s usually bright and colorful and includes lots of glitter.
-I also enjoy painting my nails (a meticulous but therapeutic process for me), baking, making “random stuff” (especially when it involves bedazzles or glitter) and wearing art through fashion and makeup (did I mention sparkles?)
+Creativity and appreciation for color/sparkle/all things vibrant and eye-catching are a huge part of my joy in this world!
+I love observing and creating art of all kinds, including nail art (a meticulous but therapeutic process), baking, making “random stuff” and “wearing art” through fashion and makeup.

-I am the second oldest of six kids in my big “mixed Mormon” family, and feel honored to be called sibling, daughter, aunt, and friend by such kind, fun, cool, loving, and intelligent weirdos. :) While it hasn’t always been easy, we have found ways to see and accept each other as we are, even in the face of our differences, and have grown closer together and experienced healing as a result.
+I am the second oldest of six kids in my big “mixed Mormon” family, and feel honored to be called sibling, daughter, aunt, and friend by such kind, fun, cool, loving, and intelligent weirdos. :) While it hasn’t always been easy, we have found ways to see and accept each other as we are. and have grown closer together and experienced a lot of co-created healing as a result.

-I am blessed to share my life with my amazing partner, Taylor, who is kind, supportive, uplifting, patient, strong, insightful, aware, informed, down to earth, and full of love.
-We are grateful to have the presence of/charge over three sweet animals (two sassy, beautiful cats, Moon and Freddie Mercury, and a loyal, intelligent pup, Orion), who we both adore and who bring so much light to our lives.
+I am grateful to have the presence of/charge over two sassy, loving, and beautiful cats, Moon and Freddie Mercury.
 Having animals around helps me feel connected to nature and attuned to the needs of other creatures, and reminds me to do my best to treat all living things with respect, gentleness and care.